KashafFatima10/Full-Stack-Master-/React/react.md

 npm run dev
 ####
 react and react-dom libraries
-# main.jsx   or   index.js ---> entry point of react
+# main.jsx   or   index.js => these are entry point to react

 # tailwind
 npm install tailwindcss @tailwindcss/vite